kboerkei/PlanHaus/replit.md

 - **ADVANCED FILTERING**: Implemented sophisticated filtering by category, priority, status, and search terms
 - **TYPE SAFETY**: Full TypeScript integration with `z.infer` type inference from Zod schemas
 - **PERFORMANCE OPTIMIZATION**: Memoized filtering logic and optimistic updates for better user experience

+### Select Component Error Resolution and Full Functionality (January 19, 2025)
+- **CRITICAL FIX**: Resolved all Select component errors by replacing empty string values with valid alternatives
+  - Changed filter values from "" to "all" across timeline, budget, guests, and vendors pages
+  - Updated meal choices from "" to "no_preference" to prevent React Select validation errors
+  - Fixed all dropdown components to use proper SelectItem value props
+- **MODULAR ARCHITECTURE COMPLETION**: Successfully implemented and tested all major pages with new component system
+  - Timeline page fully functional with TaskCard and TaskFormDialog components
+  - Budget page operational with BudgetEntryDialog and BudgetCategorySummary components
+  - Guests page working with GuestFormDialog and enhanced RSVP management
+  - Vendors page rebuilt with VendorFormDialog and comprehensive booking status tracking
+- **FILTERING SYSTEM**: Enhanced filtering logic across all pages for better user experience
+  - Consistent "all" option handling across category, priority, and status filters
+  - Proper comparison operators (=== "all" || condition) for reliable filtering
+  - Search functionality operational across all data types with proper text matching
+- **VENDOR MANAGEMENT**: Comprehensive vendor system with booking lifecycle tracking
+  - Status progression from researching through contract signing and booking confirmation
+  - Rating system, contact management, and price range tracking
+  - Integration with project-specific vendor lists and statistics
+- **PRODUCTION READY**: All core functionality verified working without JavaScript errors
+  - Form validation operational with proper error messages and field validation
+  - Data persistence confirmed across all CRUD operations
+  - Real-time updates and optimistic UI responses functioning correctly